mlopes/marco-lopes.com/articles/_posts/2019/2019-05-06-Type-Parameters.md

 This is how the intuition for type parameters differ from simple generics.
-I can't say if the Scala implementation actually represent type constructors as type level functions, as it is constrained by the types as they exist in the jvm, but certainly the intuition applies, and it supports higher kinded types (types parameterised by types with arity bigger than one), poly-kinds etc, with varying degrees of syntactic complexity.
+I can't say if the Scala implementation actually represent type constructors as type level functions, as it is constrained by the types as they exist in the jvm, but certainly the intuition applies.

-Having this intuition of type constructors and their behaviour as type level functions, is helpful in understanding more complex cases of type parameterisation.
+Having this intuition of type constructors and their behaviour as type level functions, is helpful in understanding more complex use cases of type parameterisation.s

 In the next part, we're going to talk about a specific parameterised type that has some properties that allows us to deal with effectful computations in a